 If your household income is assessed by the Student Loans Company (SLC) as being below £36,000, you may be entitled to the Chamberlain Award as follows:

 Household Income Threshold

 | Household Income

 | £25,001 - £36,000

-Care Leavers can receive their Chamberlain Award as either a £5,915.60 accommodation fee waiver if living in University-owned halls of residence or, if living elsewhere, can choose a £3,000 tuition fee waiver or cash bursary.
+Care Leavers in 2019-20 can receive their Chamberlain Award as a £5,975.04 accommodation fee waiver if living in University-owned halls of residence or, if living elsewhere, can choose a £3,000 tuition fee waiver or cash bursary.
 These awards apply to all years of study.
-In order to qualify please ensure you have identified yourself as a Care Leaver on your UCAS application or log an enquiry for Funding, Graduation & Awards before 31 May.
+In order to qualify, please ensure you have identified yourself as a Care Leaver on your UCAS application.
+You will need to complete an online application form in order to be considered for this award.
+Please log an enquiry with Funding, Graduation & Awards if you require further assistance.